 - At least two calendar weeks must pass between the CfP and official approval of the group.
 If only one or two institutions are interested after four calendar weeks, then the CfP is considered closed and the original proposers of the charter should lead continued discussion and modify the charter before re-announcing.

-- Once officially approved, the Community and Communications Officer will schedule, announce, and facilitate an initial planning call for the group.
+- Once officially approved, IIIF staff will schedule, announce, and facilitate an initial planning call for the group.
 During the first call, the group will determine willingness and availability of volunteers to chair the group, agree upon group chairs, and determine a regular call schedule for moving forward.

 - Technical Specification Groups should be documented on the iiif.io website, noting the following information:

 - Statement of the group focus and/or goals, and how the group came to be formed

 - Chair(s) of the group